-There is something to be said for that music that manages to embody a contradiction.
+There is something to be said for that music that manages to embody a contradiction, such as Endless Space.

 Not that music that tries to be multiple things at once by juxtaposing wildly different tiles or merely representing a contradiction in the text, but that kind of music that without even trying goes in two opposite directions at the same moment, a sharp compositional oxymoron.